shakacode/shakapacker/README.md

 ./bin/rails shakapacker:install
 ```

+Before initiating the installation process, ensure you have committed all the changes.
+While installing Shakapacker, there might be some conflict between the existing file content and what Shakapacker tries to copy.
+You can either approve all the prompts for overriding these files or use the `FORCE=true` environment variable before the installation command to force the override without any prompt.

 When `package.json` and/or `yarn.lock` changes, such as when pulling down changes to your local environment in team settings, be sure to keep your NPM packages up-to-date:

 ```bash